Creating the right infrastructure for future generations

 Affordable Housing Review

-We are also seeking to influence the Affordable Housing Review commissioned by the Housing and Regeneration Minister, Hannah Blythyn AM.
+We are also seeking to influence the Affordable Housing Review commissioned by the Deputy Minister for Housing and Regeneration, Hannah Blythyn AM.

 Housing Innovation Grant